abdnh/anki-media-progress-tracker/README.md

 ```html
 <a href="test.pdf">test.pdf</a>
 ```

 When you review a card, the add-on will render the file inside the card, and the last page viewed will be saved and restored in subsequent reviews.

+Audio buttons are converted by the add-on to media players with basic HTML controls and the progress is saved and restored between reviews.

 The add-on also saves video positions, assuming you're using mpv, which is what the latest versions of Anki use by default.

+## Known Issues

+- [ ] standard Anki shortcuts to control audio doesn't work with audio files controlled by the add-on for now.
+- [ ] HTML audio controls and progress saving don't work in the previewer and card layouts screens.

+## TODO

+- [ ] add option to enable audio progress saving only on some notetypes.

 ## Credit